hexthedev/TerrainAnalyzer/README.md

 # Unity Terrain Analyzer
 Unity based Terrain Analyzer that filters maps by strategic regions based on custom attributes

 ### General Idea
 VIDEO TO COME...

 The Terrain Analyzer explained below is a tool created to automatically analyze maps based on characteristics defined by the user.
-It is designed to return the following objects the user:
+It returns to following:
 * A traversability graph representing a grid based map of all traversable points and their connections (For use in pathfinding)
   * SMALL MODIFICATION NEEDED TO IMPLEMENT THIS FEATURE
 * An analysis graph, representing strategic regions on the map (For use in AI reasoning, and strategy)